Use OpenAI-Compatible APIs¶

 Base URLtohttp://127.0.0.1:1234/v1. - Leave

-API Keyempty unless you configured authentication in front of LM Studio. - Enter the exact LM Studio model identifier in
+API Keyempty unless you put auth in front of LM Studio. - Wait for the provider's status dot to turn green.

-Test Connection. - Open Koharu's LLM picker and select the LM Studio-backed model entry.
+- Open Koharu's LLM picker and select the LM Studio-backed model entry that matches the model you loaded in LM Studio.

 curl http://127.0.0.1:1234/v1/models